-With funding authorized by the Infrastructure, Investment and Jobs Act 2021 (IIJA), the federal government, states, and communities will have a window of opportunity to develop first steps toward long-term, sustainable approaches to improve digital connectivity.
+The Quello Center obtained funding for Phases I and II of a grant from the Pew Charitable Trusts to develop a framework for practitioners and researchers to evaluate the programs authorized by the 2021 Infrastructure investment and Jobs Act (IIJA).
+The outcomes of this research project will assist the federal government, states, and communities in developing timely data collection and measurement steps to design and evaluate short-, medium-, and long-term improvements of digital connectivity and its impacts.
 The scale and diversity of current federal, state, and local broadband and digital equity policy initiatives also entails a responsibility to the public to assure the responsible use of public funds.
-Multiple models exist and will be used across the nation to achieve the transformative impact for community development, but not all of them will be equally effective.
-Building a spatially differentiated knowledge base in parallel with the implementation of programs and initiatives will help to learn from successes and failures.
+Multiple models are currently developed within the federal framework devised by the IIJA and NTIA.
+Our project will utilize this variation to develop a knowledge base in parallel with the implementation of programs and initiatives.
+This approach will allow us to learn from successes and failures and adopt course corrections during the multi-year initiative.
 It will facilitate learning from experience in various locations, allow improvements of ongoing initiatives, and assist in the development of sustainable, forward-looking programs that can harness the benefits of advanced digital technologies more fully.

-Two proposals are currently under review and others are in development.
-If funded, these projects will address four overarching research questions, each relevant for U.S. broadband policy and designed to be translated into actionable policy knowledge.
-(1) What is the impact of the programs authorized by IIJA 2021 on broadband development at a national, state, and community level?
+Specific research questions pursued in this effort include: (1) What is the impact of the programs authorized by IIJA 2021 on broadband development at a national, state, and community level?
 (2) How are the programs established by the IIJA affecting digital equity at a national, state, and community level as well as for specific populations and groups?
 (3) How are the programs adopted at the national, state, and local levels contributing to community social and economic development?
 (4) What lessons can be drawn from the early experience with IIJA and from prior broadband policy programs to improve the overall effectiveness of current and future initiatives?
-These efforts are developed collaboratively with researchers from across the country.